alja/jsroot/eve7.md

 ### Closed Firewall
 In some cases like lxplus or lpcnodes do not allow open ports.
 In this case user has to create a ssh tunnel.
-For example this creates a tunnel from lxpls067.cern.ch to localhost on port 1234:
+Below is an example how to create a tunnel from lxpls067.cern.ch to localhost on port 1234.

-> ssh -f -L 1234:localhost:8800 lxplus067.cern.ch sleep 10000
+> ssh -nNT -L 1234:localhost:8800 lxplus067.cern.ch

 The url used on your local desktop will therefore be: